Division of Campus Life

 Stress is the body's response to environmental demands.
 In general, when environmental demands exceed your ability to cope, it creates stress.

-There are lots of resources to keep you emotionally and physically well here at Brown.
+Here at Brown, there are many resources to keep you emotionally and physically well.